NiKrause/orbit-blog/README.md

 # Orbit-Blog

-A Local-First & Peer-To-Peer Blog powered by OrbitDB which replicates between browsers and mobile apps without a server.
+A local-first & peer-to-peer blog powered by OrbitDB which replicates between browsers and mobile apps.
 Hosted on IPFS (only)

 Features
 - App related